SkylineCommunications/Skyline.DataMiner.CICD.Tools.CatalogUpload/CICD.Tools.CatalogUpload/README.md

 ## About

-Uploads artifacts to the Skyline DataMiner catalog (https://catalog.dataminer.services) visible or invisible.
+Uploads and/or makes visible, artifacts to the Skyline DataMiner catalog (https://catalog.dataminer.services).

 ### About DataMiner